Guillaume-favier/ti83python-menulib/README.md

 ## How to install :
 you can download the .8xv file and put it on your TI83 with [TI Connect](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) or [TILP](https://www.ticalc.org/archives/files/fileinfo/374/37481.html).

-Also you can get the source code from the source branch [here]() to get a look into it.
+Also you can get the source code from the source branch [here](https://github.com/Guillaume-favier/ti83python-menulib/tree/source) to get a look into the code.

 ## How to use it :
 You just have to import the MENU script like that : `from MENU import menu` and you can call like this :